 A depression is an extended recession that has years, not quarters, of economic contraction.
 It's more severe than a recession.
-Unemployment reaches 25 percent, housing prices plummet 30 percent, and prices fall 10 percent.
-The economic devastation of a depression is so great that the effects of the Great Depression lasted for decades after it ended.
+Unemployment reaches 25%, housing prices plummet 30%, and prices fall 10%.
+The devastation of a depression is so great that the effects of the Great Depression lasted for decades after it ended.

 Since stocks are a piece of ownership in a company, the stock market is basically a vote of confidence in the future of all these companies and, as such, in the U.S. economy itself.
-A drop of 11 percent in a quarter indicates a sustained loss of confidence.
+A drop of 11% in a quarter indicates a sustained loss of confidence.